Workflow

 cd ..

-This should put a file called index.dnascent in the current directory.
+This should only take a few seconds to run and will put a file called index.dnascent in the current directory.

-DNAscent detect -b alignment.sorted.bam -r /full/path/to/reference.fasta -i index.dnascent -o output.detect -t 10
+DNAscent detect -b alignment.bam -r /full/path/to/reference.fasta -i index.dnascent -o detect_output.bam -t 10

 Thu Aug 20 21:06:57 2020